nthieu173/edx-platform/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0009-jwt-in-session-cookie.rst

 each accessing APIs on various backends.
 Stateless authentication (via self-contained JWTs) would allow scalable interactions between microfrontends and microservices.

 Note: User authentication for open edX mobile apps is outside the scope of this decision record.
+As a brief note, we believe any decisions in this record will neither affect the current authentication mechanisms used for mobile apps nor impact forward compatibility when/if mobile apps are consolidated to use a similar (if not the same) authentication mechanism as outlined here for web apps.

 .. _Use JWT as OAuth2 Tokens: https://github.com/edx/edx-platform/blob/master/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0003-use-jwt-as-oauth-tokens-remove-openid-connect.rst
 .. _Use Asymmetric JWTs: https://github.com/edx/edx-platform/blob/master/openedx/core/djangoapps/oauth_dispatch/docs/decisions/0008-use-asymmetric-jwts.rst